email: info(at)go-eu.com

 EU vs non-EU founders

-EU citizens can usually live and work in Romania with minimal formalities, while non-EU founders who want to reside
+EU citizens can usually live and work in Romania with minimal formalities, while non-EU founders who want to reside locally may need appropriate visas/residence permits.
+Company ownership and company management are separate from immigration status.

 Language and documents

-Romanian is the official language for filings and many official communications.
-Use certified translations and ensure legal
+Romanian is the official language for filings and many authorized communications.
+Use certified translations and ensure legal formats match Romanian practice.

 Inquire now